 - Prepare the structure of the articles, including the ones that are mandatory.

 - Additional provisions or articles can be added according to each company's needs.

 - Submit your Articles of Association together with the company incorporation form to the Companies Registry.

 As a special note, for the entities limited by shares, there are model articles stated in the New Ordinance.

 As the purpose of companies evolves with time, changes to the Articles of Association can be performed.
 In Hong Kong, it is a quite common and straightforward process with the Companies Registry of Hong Kong.
-Depending on the changes or updates that want to be performed to the Articles of Association, a company is required to complete the NAA1 form at the Hong Kong Company Registry.
+To modify the Articles of Association, a company is required to complete the NAA1 form at the Hong Kong Company Registry.

-With a high-ranking business-friendly environment, the local authorities of Hong Kong offer various options for the different needs of a dynamic market.
+With a high-ranking, business-friendly environment, the local authorities of Hong Kong offer various options for the different needs of a dynamic market.
 A simple registration process is always an attractive incentive for entrepreneurs and foreign companies.
-Additionally, templates for the Article of Association, known as Model Articles, are available online and are provided by the local authorities as a way to standardize the process of setting up companies.
+Additionally, templates for the Articles of Association, known as Model Articles, are available online and provided by the local authorities to standardize the process of setting up companies.

 Nevertheless, it is always advisable to review the appropriate model articles with an expert to avoid any fundamental problems at the moment of the application for company incorporation.

 Is it possible to modify the Articles of Association?